elizkavalenka/Quick-Quiz/README.md

-# Quick Quize
+# Quick Quiz
-Quiz written in JavaScript.
+Quiz is written in JavaScript.

-Questions are generated automatically from the Trivia API.
+Quick Quiz is a small 10-question quiz.
+Questions on general topics generated using Trivia API.

 ![Screenshot](ScreenQuize.png)